- Generic name : Metronidazole

 - Gastrointestinal tract and nervous system toxicity.
 Acute toxicity causes gastrointestinal tract symptoms.
 Chronic toxicity causes neurological damage.
 There is the risk of convulsive seizures and peripheral neuropathy with long-term use.

 - Frequently causes unpleasant, metallic taste in the mouth.

-- Metronidazole is active only against anaerobes and cannot used as a single agent in mixed infections.
+- Metronidazole is active only against anaerobes and cannot used as a monotherapy in mixed infections.

 - Undergoes extensive hepatic metabolism.